VallepuVenkataSaiTeja/registration-crud-java/README.md

 3. Retrieving Data:
 -------------------
--Class: readData
+Class: readData
--Operation: Fetches details based on the provided ID from the Registration table.
+Operation: Fetches details based on the provided ID from the Registration table.

 4. Updating Data:
 -----------------